cstjean/ScikitLearn.jl/README.md

 # ScikitLearn.jl

-ScikitLearn.jl is a Julia machine learning library modeled after [scikit-learn](http://scikit-learn.org/stable/).
-It supports both models defined in Julia and those of the [scikit-learn library](http://scikit-learn.org/stable/modules/classes.html).
+ScikitLearn.jl is a Julia machine learning library derived from [scikit-learn](http://scikit-learn.org/stable/).
+It aims to provide the same functionality, while supporting both models defined in Julia and those of the [scikit-learn library](http://scikit-learn.org/stable/modules/classes.html).

-Disclaimer: ScikitLearn.jl is derived and borrows code from [scikit-learn](http://scikit-learn.org/stable/), but it is not an official part of that project.
+Disclaimer: ScikitLearn.jl borrows code and documentation from [scikit-learn](http://scikit-learn.org/stable/), but it is not an official part of that project.
 It is licensed under [BSD-3](LICENSE).